andris9/mime-model/README.md

 ### setBody()

-Attach body object from one node to another.
+Attach a body object from one node to another.
 You can get this object from the `removeBody()` call.

 ```
 node.setBody(bodyObj) -> Object